 An insurance settlement can take one to three months on average to complete in New Mexico.
 Different insurance companies have different protocols that may affect this timeline.
 If your case has to go to trial, however, do not expect a check for several months.
 A personal injury trial takes much longer on average than an insurance settlement.
 A trial involves processes such as subpoenaing witnesses, hiring experts, drafting statements, picking a jury and going through the trial itself.
 An injury trial could take a year or longer to complete.

 You or your Albuquerque personal injury attorney may file a personal injury lawsuit after a serious accident if the insurance company is not handling your claim fairly.
 If the insurer is refuting liability or refusing to offer a reasonable settlement award, your lawyer may need to take your case to court.
 The timeline of an injury trial will depend largely on when the courts schedule your hearing.
-Hiring n Albuquerque car accident attorney from the beginning of your injury case can help you expedite the process as much as possible.
+Hiring an Albuquerque car accident attorney from the beginning of your injury case can help you expedite the process as much as possible.

 Speeding Up the Claims Process

 The process of receiving an injury settlement cannot begin until you file your insurance claim.
 Doing so right away can start your case immediately.
 Then it will be up to the insurance company to investigate, request more information and try to resolve your case.
 If the insurance company cannot do so within 30 days, it must give you a valid reason as to why it needs more time.

 Without a reason to delay your claim, you could have an insurance bad faith situation.
 A lawyer can make the claims process more efficient by handling complex paperwork and conversations with claims adjusters on your behalf.
-If your lawyer suspects the insurer is guilty of bad faith, he or she can start the litigation process right away.
+If your car or New Mexico truck accident lawyer suspects the insurer is guilty of bad faith, he or she can start the litigation process right away.